 Hi, I’m Nick!

 Music educator and researcher.
-Visiting assistant professor and coordinator of music education at Bucknell University Music.
+Assistant Professor and Coordinator of Music Education at Bucknell University Music.

 My name is Nicholas Roseth (pronounce), and I am music educator and researcher.
 As a teacher, I work with collegiate pre-service teachers, in-service teachers, and music-makers of all ages.
 As a researcher, I am interested in issues of surrounding creativity, inclusion, place and space, and well-being.